OCA/social/mail_digest/README.rst

 NOTE: under the hood the digest notification logic excludes followers to be notified, since you really want to notify only mail.digest's partner.

+NOTE 2: Odoo's mail machinery has an option `force_send` to send the email immediately without waiting for the mail queue to be processed.
+When this option is used the email is sent right away and the message record is deleted right after.

+A typical use case is the reset password mail.
+We assume that if you use that option you really want the email to go out "now" so when `force_send` is used, digest machinery is completely bypassed.

 Global settings
 ---------------